 Residential rental licence applications are available in person using this application.
 Only completed applications - including all the supporting documentation will be processed.

 Once the application is complete, please bring all your documentation to the enforcement office on the first floor of City Hall at 100 Regina St. S. in Waterloo.
+Applications for a rental housing licence or to renew of an existing licence, can also be made online.

 For a sample application package, please contact Municipal Enforcement Services.